 In an interview, Alex Wolff explains that he wanted to actually break his own nose for the scene where his character slams his head into a desk.
 Director Ari Aster respectfully declined that offer and told Wolff they'd give him a soft, cushioned desk for the scene.
-When it was time for the scene to be shot, Wolff slams his head into the desk only to discover that it was not soft nor made out of foam that resulted into Wolffs actual blood gushing down to his knees
+When it was time for the scene to be shot, Wolff slams his head into the desk only to discover that the top was foam and the bottom was hard.
+He dislocated his jaw (which is a previous injury the actor has had) for the scene.

 Allegedly a trailer for the film was accidentally shown at a screening of Peter Rabbit (2018) in Australia.
 However, a very similar event supposedly happened in 2007, where a trailer for The Hills Have Eyes Part 2 was allegedly shown to a theatre full of small children ( source: moviefone.com/2007/04/06/theater-accidentally-shows-hills-have-eyes-2-to-little-kids/amp/ ) Similar stories have been reported several times since then, even reported by reputable news sources, with a graphic horror film allegedly being shown to a group of small children, who were at the theater to see a kids' movie.
 In all alleged instances, the theatre is said to give free movie vouchers for all present.
 The similarities of these stories have made some speculate that it is nothing more than an urban legend.